 We encourage applications from all with protected characteristics and from those in the Armed Forces Community.
 Applicants are invited to apply in Welsh; any application submitted through the medium of Welsh will not be treated less favourably than applications made in English.

 We reserve the right to close this vacancy at any time.
-Therefore, we encourage early applications to ensure consideration for this post.
-If you are shortlisted for this post, you will be contacted via the email account you used to apply; therefore, please check your account regularly.
+Therefore we encourage early applications to ensure consideration for this post.
+If you are shortlisted for this post, you will be contacted via your email account you used to apply for this post; therefore please check your account regularly.

 Please check your email account regularly.
 Successful applicants will receive all recruitment-related correspondence via the email account registered on the application form.